 Exit 32 off I-93 in North Woodstock.

-NEW for 2017: The White Mountain National Forest is one of the most heavily used National Forests in the country.
+NEW for 2017: The White Mountains National Forest is one of the most heavily used National Forests in the country.
 With that use comes a large workload to maintain the recreation facilities.
 As a result, a program was begun to collect fees for recreational use.

 All unattended vehicles parked on National Forest land are required to display a Recreation Pass where signed.
 There are three pass options: a $5 day pass available on-site, a $30 single annual pass or a $40 two vehicle annual pass for those that use the Forest year-round.
 For those holding the Golden Access, Golden Eagle, Golden Age or National Park Pass with Golden Eagle upgrade, parking is free.
 Passes are available at area businesses, USFS Information Centers and the White Mountains Visitors Center..